dashaub/PBDP/hw7/Shaub_David_HW7.md

 18/03/24 22:10:03 INFO ShutdownHookManager: Deleting directory /mnt/tmp/spark-4932322e-43aa-413d-b82d-6d8e7a682bb2
 ```

 The job completed in 35 seconds and used four stages (two distinct operations, group by operation, and file saving operation).
-The DAG for the job:

 ![p2_q1 DAG](p2_q1_dag.png)

-Furthermore, by exmining *stage 1* in the DAG we see that the RDD had 16 partitions, and that median shuffle read and write size is 15.7 MB and 37.8 KB, respectively.
+Furthermore, by exmining *stage 1* in the DAG we see that the RDD had 16 partitions, and that median shuffle read and write size per task is 15.7 MB and 37.8 KB, respectively.

 The full set of logs from the Spark job are in *p1_q3_sparklogs.zip*.